Kristina01111000/Drws_site/README.md

 11/14
 - Get reworked body awareness text from him
 - He might send me more testimonials for syracuse natural healing
-- Work on meet dr w link on the syracusenatural healing site
-	- For that site, a year ago you talked about putting a “meet dr w” link on the sidebar above “make an appointment”, and it would link to an about dr w page.
-You were thinking about it and wanted me to bring it up again.
-Is that something you want done?
-	- He is going to send me something